coaxial cable

 Consider the Length: Shorter is Often Better

-If you need to run coax over long distances, use a low-loss cable.
+If you have to run coax long distances, ask for low-loss cable.
 Cables like the LMR-400 and RG-213 are well-known for their low attenuation rates over extended distances.
 If your arrangement requires shorter runs, you have more options, and an RG-8X will serve.
 In fact, shorter cables eliminate the need for pricey, high-performance coax, but always budget for a little additional length—better too long than too short!

 In every ham radio review, coax length is a frequently discussed topic.
 Both professional and user-generated reviews recommend keeping it to a minimum.
 If you wait too long, you risk losing a large amount of your signal strength, which will have a negative impact on performance.